 We believe that embroidery is a fine art form and that there is no one way to create art, and no single best way to work with fabric.

-Instructors for Summer Workshop in June are Richard McVetis and Takashi Iwasaki and registration will be open to non-members on March 15.
+Instructors for Summer Workshop in June are Richard McVetis and Takashi Iwasaki and registration is now open to non-members.
+See the "Workshops" tab for more information.